neijrr/nextcloud_passwords_handbook_ru/Users/Passwords.md

 You can get a quick overview of all passwords by their security status in the security section.

 ##### The `⋯`-Menu
-With the more menu, you can access all other options available for the password.
+With the `More` menu, you can access all other options available for the password.
-The `Details` option will open a side section with all the password details and other thinds such as [Sharing](./Passwords/Share-Password) and Revisions.
+The `Details` option will open a side section with all the password details and other things such as [Sharing](./Passwords/Sharing-Passwords) and Revisions.
 The `Edit` option will open the `Edit Password` window where you can change the password properties.
 You can also delete the password via this menu.

 #### Additional display options
-If the option is enabled, you can also see the password tags in the listing.
+If the [option](./Settings#show-tags-in-the-list-view) is enabled, you can also see the password tags in the listing.
 ![Tags in the list view](_files/tags-hover.gif)